top of page

 University Faculty and Staff

-Educators: Professors, lecturers, and graduate students looking to integrate new perspectives and innovative teaching methods into their curriculum.
+Educators: Professors, lecturers, teachers, and graduate students looking to integrate decolonial perspectives, intercultural frameworks, and innovative pedagogies into their curriculum and classroom practice.

 Activists and Community Organizers

-Non-Profit Leaders: Individuals working in non-profit organizations focused on social justice, environmental sustainability, and community development who want to deepen their impact and learn from Indigenous practices.
+Non-Profit Leaders: Individuals working in social justice, environmental advocacy, community development, and human rights who want to strengthen their impact by learning from Indigenous practices and relational worldviews.

 Professionals and Lifelong Learners

-Lifelong Learners: Individuals committed to personal growth, social justice, and environmental sustainability, looking for immersive learning experiences that challenge their perspectives and inspire change.
+Lifelong Learners: Individuals dedicated to personal growth, social transformation, and environmental well-being who are looking for immersive experiences that challenge assumptions and inspire new possibilities.

-No matter your background, this retreat is ideal for those who are open-minded, ready to engage deeply with challenging topics, and committed to applying what they learn to foster transformation in their professional and personal lives.
+No matter your background, this retreat is for people who are open-hearted, curious, and willing to engage deeply with challenging topics.
+It is ideal for those committed to applying what they learn—to transform their institutions, strengthen their communities, and reorient their personal lives toward justice, reciprocity, and collective wellbeing.

 Daily themes: "The colonianal mask of coloniality,""Art & coloniality/modernity," and "Middle-of-the-World-ing"

-Day 4-7: Workshops and Community Engagement in the Highlands
+Day 4-7: Workshops & Community Engagement in the Highlands

-We will work closely with the Pintag Amaru collective, participating in experiential workshops that inspire us to build community via a critical intercultural framework.
+Travel to the ancestral community of Pintag and engage in immersive workshops with community educators and knowledge-holders.
+Here, we work closely with the Pintag Amaru collective, participating in experiential learning that inspires us to build community through a critical intercultural framework.

 Activities: Narrative-based intercultural workshops, volunteering in community gardens & reforestation projects

-Cultural visits: A tour to understand the impact of local rock mines on the community's waterways, and a visit to the sacred volcano of Antisana.
+Cultural visits: A guided visit to understand the impacts of rock mining on local waterways and a visit to the sacred volcano Antisana.

-Daily themes: "Land-based knowledge," "Restoring lands / restorying identities," "Listening to the mountains," "Radical listening."
+Daily themes: "Land-based knowledge," "Restoring lands / restorying identities," "Listening to the mountains," and "Radical listening."

-Day 8-9: Travel to the Amazon and the Toxic Tour
+Day 8: Travel to the Amazon & the Toxic Tour

 Daily themes: "From Andes to Amazon," and "Extractivism: a way of knowing & being"

-Day 10-12: Exploration and Learning in the Amazon
+Day 9-12: Exploration & Learning in the Amazon

-Activities: Arts-based intercultural workshops, visit to local farms, volunteering in food forests or the local ancestral school, early morning tea ceremony, and forest walks
+Activities: Arts-based workshops, forest walks, visits to ancestral farms, volunteering in food forests or at the ancestral school, early-morning guayusa tea ceremony.

 Cultural visits: Ancestral farms, sacred sites, river and waterfall hikes.